mx-pl/ExtendedTypes_CSharp/README.md

   * Quick whitespace removal.
   * Easy shortening of sequences of identical chars.

-Please see the [Wiki][github-wiki-url] for a detailed feature overview.
+Please see the [Docs][gitbook-url] for a detailed feature overview.

 <p align="right">
   <a href="#readme-top">